theo-rog/TV-Viewership-and-Title-Analysis/README.md

 # TV-Viewership-and-Title-Analysis
-A project analysing viewership and episode titles of the Real Housewives of New York City over time, using data scraped from wikipedia.
+A project analysing viewership and episode titles of the Real Housewives of New York City over time, using data scraped from Wikipedia.
 Completed as a part of my MSc Software Development Programming and Algorithms unit in January 2024.
-The subject matter is certainly informal, however interesting formal techniques are used to draw interesting analysis about numerate structures as well as coverage on the ethics of gender.
+The subject matter is certainly informal, however formal techniques are used to draw interesting analysis about numerate structures as well as coverage on the ethics of gender.

 ## Techniques covered:
-- Webscraping: Cast/viewership data from wikipedia tables
+- Webscraping: Cast/viewership data from Wikipedia tables
 - Feature engineering: Cast/viewership data cleaning and processing
 - Linear Regression Models: Predicting viewership, with various functional components and analysis/evaluation
 - Hypothesis testing: Testing significance of regression coefficients and Correlation coefficients
-- NLP: Feature engineering and analysis of titles (this is light NLP, more sophisticated techniques are used in my text analytics coursework - to be uploaded soon)
+- Text analytics: Feature engineering and analysis of titles (this is light text analytics, more sophisticated techniques are used in my text analytics coursework - to be uploaded soon)
-- Ethical reflection of gender presentation in media and Bravo's 'Real Housewives' franchise
+- Ethical reflection on gender presentation in media and Bravo's 'Real Housewives' franchise

 ## Files:
-- rhony_code.ipynb: markdown/code file, with comments and analysis (the main project)
+- rhony_code.ipynb: Jupyter file, with comments and analysis (the main project)
-- rhony_episodes_df.csv: cleaned dataframe extracted from wikipedia
+- rhony_episodes_df.csv: cleaned dataset extracted from Wikipedia
-- title_word_count.csv: processed dataframe on frequency of words in titles
+- title_word_count.csv: processed dataset on frequency of words in titles

 ## Notes:
-- All data was scraped from wikipedia and is used for academic purposes
+- All data was scraped from Wikipedia and is used for academic purposes
 - This project was submitted as a part of my Data Science MSc (2024)
 - The subject matter is light-hearted, but the analysis is methodical and data-driven

+## Contact:

+If you have questions or would like to know more, feel free to reach out via GitHub or LinkedIn (https://www.linkedin.com/in/theo-rogers-15ab4a225/).